Qixiong ruqun: Five dynasties and Ten Kingdoms period to Song dynasty

 Qixiong ruqun continued to be worn in the Five dynasties and Ten Kingdoms period.

-During the Song dynasty, the fashion of Song was different from the fashion of the Tang dynasty.
+During the Song dynasty, the fashion was different from that of the Tang dynasty.
 With the rise of Neo-Confucianism, Song dynasty women were encouraged to reject the extravagant fashion of the Tang dynasty.
-The clothing of the Tang dynasty which emphasized on body curves and the low-cut garments which exposed cleaved and was once favoured by the Tang dynasty women was perceived as sensual and obscene by the Song dynasty women.
+The clothing of the Tang dynasty, which emphasized body curves and low-cut garments which exposed cleavage, was perceived as sensual and obscene by the Song dynasty women.
 The qixiong ruqun however continued to be depicted in the paintings of the Song dynasty.

 A lady, Five Dynasties Period (907-979).

 Buddhist donatress Chang (張氏供養人), painting from Mo-kao Caves, Five Dynasties and Ten Kingdoms.

 Buddhist donatress, Yü-lin Caves 19, Five Dynasties and Ten Kingdoms, d.926 AD.

 Mural Painting of a woman from Tomb of Wang Ch'u-chih (王處直), Five Dynasties and Ten Kingdoms.

 Detail of a Mural Painting from Tomb of Wang Ch'u-chih (王處直), Five Dynasties and Ten Kingdoms.

 Mural Painting of a woman from Tomb of Wang Ch'u-chih (王處直), Five Dynasties and Ten Kingdoms.

 Buddhist donors from Cave 98 at Mo-kao, Five Dynasties or early Northern Song dynasty.

 Buddhist donors in qixiong ruqun, early Northern Song dynasty, 983 A.D.

 Qixiong ruqun, Southern Song painting by Wang Shên.